willemk100/BFB321_Semester_Project/readME.md

 pip install matplotlib
 ```

-3. When you have "app.py" open in the editor, type in the terminal:
+3. When you have "app.py" and "ordering.sql" open in the editor, type in the terminal:

 ```bash
 python app.py